Thermal Imaging Surveys and Water Leaks

 A professional thermal imaging camera used in thermal imaging leak detection cost many hundreds of pounds, often into the thousands (even tens of thousands sometimes).
 They are far more advanced leak detection systems than a budget thermal imaging camera.
 Manufacturers such as Flir and Fluke are two of the most commonly seen manufacturers in the UK.
 Both have a wide range of professional cameras.

 Thermal Imaging Leak Detection Cost

 A commonly asked question!
-Well the answer is that a reputable leak detection company will not normally charge you extra for this service, it’s almost always included in the package.
+Well the answer is that a reputable leak detection company will not normally charge you extra for this service, it’s almost always included in the package as standard.
 So when you are choosing a supplier to find a leak at your house, make sure you choose a reputable company who includes this within the service.

 Thermal Imaging Leak Detection – Benefits

 As you might expect, thermal imaging leak detection is excellent for finding…

 - Cold water pipe leaks or cold spots

 - Leaks in central heating systems